Decision Reading Guide

 Do not outsource courage

-Example: leaving a stable job
+When the choice is a stable job

 A person asks whether to leave a stable job for a small venture.
 A better question is: “What should I understand before leaving this position?”
 If the reading shows Waiting, the venture may need preparation before departure.
 If it shows Revolution with a central moving line, a change may be real but must be formally named.
 If it shows Oppression, the desire to leave may be true, yet the resources may be too tight to move blindly.